 the resistance of shari and jin to rotting; its tolerance to harsh climatic conditions;

 its ability to grow from the crevices or on top of limestone rocks without any

 help from man; its various growth habit in the wild which permits its

-transformation into all styles of bonsai; the ease in its propagation; its relatively pliant stems; and its natural
+transformation into many styles of bonsai; the ease in its propagation; its relatively pliant stems; and its natural

 ability to miniaturize in response to shallow potting, continuous shoot trimming